-Below you will find several of the most commonly asked questions regarding our program.
-If you have further questions, please contact Dr. Patrick Rowley, Director of the Program, at firstname.lastname@example.org or 610.527.0200 x2322 with your questions or concerns, or contact the Office of Graduate and Professional Studies at 610.527.0200 x2958 or 1.888.2ROSEMONT and ask to speak directly with a Graduate Admissions Counselor, who will be happy to set up an individualized appointment at your convenience.
-We will do our very best to provide you with the assistance you need!
+Here are answers to some of the most common questions perspective students ask.
+If you have further questions, contact Dr. Patrick Rowley, Academic Unit Leader, at email@example.com or 610.527.0200 x2322.
+You may also contact the Office of Graduate and Professional Studies at 610.527.0200 x2958 or 1.888.2ROSEMONT and ask to speak directly with Teresa Fitzpatrick.

-The Master of Arts in Counseling Program requires between 2-6 years of academic study from initial enrollment to graduation depending on the amount of credits taken per semester.
-Please contact Dr. Patrick Rowley, Director of the Program at email@example.com or 610.527.0200 x2322 to better understand the duration of the program according to your plan of study.
+The Master of Arts in Counseling Program takes 2.5 years of academic study from initial enrollment to graduation depending on the amount of credits taken per semester.
+Please contact Dr. Patrick Rowley, Academic Unit Leader at firstname.lastname@example.org or 610.527.0200 x2322 to better understand the duration of the program according to your plan of study.

 Monday through Thursday evenings with classes meeting at 5:15 to 7:15 p.m. and 7:30 to 9:30 p.m.
 Courses are offered at Rosemont's main campus and on our partner campus in Allentown, PA (Cedar Crest College).